corestoreio/caddy-esi/README.md

 - `log-none` disables logging.

 `resources` defines the path to a configuration file for more backend resource services.
+You need this file once CaddyESI has been enabled to work with other plugins as the default HTTP implementation.
 An example on how the XML or JSON must be coded:

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>